flr/flr.github.io/pkgs/index.md

 # FLa4a

-### Core classes and methods for fisheries modelling and management strategy evaluation in R.

-A simple and robust statistical catch at age model for the Assesment For All (A4A) initiative.
+### A simple and robust statistical catch at age model for the Assesment For All (A4A) initiative.

 |---|--:|
 | *Author*: |  Colin P. Millar and Ernesto Jardim |